hirzi/LSD/README.md

   ABC is currently implemented via ABCtoolbox (Wegmann et al., 2010).
 LSD-blotter takes the output of the ABC parameter estimates and estimates the departure of the inferred posteriors from neutral expectations.
 If conditioning the detection of selected (and linked) loci on multiple (joint) parameters, LSD also outputs the directionality of the deviation in the joint posterior with respect to the marginal parameters, and represents these as colours in the genome scan Manhattan plot.

   We note that LSD is NOT a program, rather it is an analytical framework for identifying loci under selection via deviations in demographic parameters.
 As such, it is not constrained to any particular program.
 Rather, we envision a custom and modular implementation that may interface with any appropriate combination of coalescent simulator, summary statistics calculator and ABC program.
 Here, we simply propose an example implementation utilising msms, LSD-High/Low and ABCtoolbox.
-As currently implemented, LSD takes WGS data and bases its inference of selection on genomic windows (regions), rather than SNPs.
-That said, it can be extended to work on SNPs if implemented with a SNP-based summary statistics calculator and appropriate formatting of the coalescent simulations, though this would entail likely entail some scripting/programming.
+As currently implemented, LSD takes whole genome sequence (WGS) data and conditions the inference of selection on genomic windows (regions), rather than SNPs.

 ============================================